Matthew Alesi ’07 became a Capital Markets Analyst at Allen Tate Mortgage in Charlotte, NC in 2020.

 Ryan Bachman ‘12, who won both a Truman Warner Scholarship Award and the first Herbert Janick Award for the best essay written by an undergraduate in the department, received his M.A. in History from James Madison University in 2016, where his research focused on human exhibitionism in the Early American Republic.
 His publications include the forthcoming book, African-American Property Ownership in Downtown Harrisonburg, 1850-1860 and “John Mosley and the Closing of the Hampshire County Courthouse,” in The New England Journal of History (2014).
 Ryan was also a Summer Fellow at Historic Deerfield in 2012, and Executive Editor of the Madison Historical Review at James Madison University from 2015 to 2016.
 He is currently a PhD candidate at the University of Delaware.

 Will Boylan ’08 teaches Social Studies at East Ridge Middle School.
 Will is also working toward his Masters degree in History at WCSU.

-Jamie Cantoni, who graduated in 2009, focused on the history of medieval and Victorian Britain and social and cultural history.
+Jamie Cantoni ’09 focused on the history of medieval and Victorian Britain and social and cultural history.
 Currently, she is the Executive Director and Curator of the Cornwall Historical Society and the Adjunct Archivist and Special Collections Librarian at WCSU.
 “I’ve mostly used my history major in researching materials that I have found in archives, and for researching and creating exhibits.
 Being a history major was beneficial to my career in that it taught me how to look at things which may not appear significant to bring material and topics to life.
 Also, how to take topics that people may not think they find interesting or have any tie with, and have them walk away with a personal connection and a new found interest.”

 Michael Ferguson, BA ’13 and MA ’15, has been elected to public office!
 He is now the House Representative for the 138th District (Danbury).
 He had also previously served as a Member of the Danbury Board of Education, 2013-present; and as a member of the Danbury Planning Commission, 2012-13.
 He also served as the chairperson of the Danbury Schools and Business Collaborative (DSABC) Board of Directors.
 Congratulations!

 William Devlin ’76 will be delivering the Keynote Address: “Research as a Journey” at WRD this year, May 2016.
 Mr. William Devlin graduated with a B.A. in History from Western Connecticut State University in 1976, and received his Master’s in American Cultural History and Museum Studies from the University of Vermont in 1980.
 For the past 28 years he has taught History at Darien High School.
 During his career he has consulted for many historical preservation projects in Connecticut, including for the Danbury Preservation trust where he was responsible for the nomination of several Danbury landmarks to the National Register of Historic Places.
 He has written numerous feature length articles on local history for The News-Times, and for many years authored its “25 years ago in the Danbury area” column.
 Most recently he coauthored a book with WCSU Professor Emeritus Herbert F. Janick titled Danbury’s Third Century: Urban Status to Tricentennial, published by Western Connecticut University Press.

 Michael Frazer ’13 works as an Admissions Officer at the Culinary Institute of America at Syracuse University.